 The prologue will take in a short but compact route giving the crews a taster of what to expect over the next 3 days, a chance to brush up on night time driving skills and sharpen up the navigators attention to detail.

 Leg one will see our Testers covering some well rallied areas in Yorkshire and Lancashire.
-The usual tests, twists and turns will be on offer at venues not used for a number of years, as well as some old favourites before the overnight halt in the Lancaster/Preston area.
+The usual tests, twists and turns will be on offer at venues not used for a number of years, as well as some old favourites before the overnight halt near Darlington.

-The second leg of the event will take crews back across the Pennines and then north to Newcastle, once again revisiting some old haunts as well as new venues which the route designers have sniffed out to keep both crew members on their toes.
+The second leg of the event will take crews West and then ultimately north, to an overnight halt near Hexham.
+Once again revisiting some old haunts as well as new venues which the route designers have sniffed out to keep both crew members on their toes.

 The final Leg of the 19th RAC Rally of the Tests will see crews head north through the rallying heartlands of Kielder and the Borders before arrival at Edinburgh for the finish.

 |2||Paul Bloxidge (GB)||Ian Canavan (GB)||1985||Volkswagen Golf Mk2 GTi||1781|

 |4||Karlheinz Schott (DE)||Dirk Dohse (DE)||1984||Porsche 944||2500|